Tag Archives: Moses

 BUT God!

-Now I’m not much of a horse person, but I know enough to know that a horse is full of grace and strength with every muscle, tendons and ligaments working in unison to support a rider at galloping speed.
-Yet, that same powerful, majestic horse is controlled by a bit in its mouth and will move in the direction the rider wants to go.
+Now I’m not much of a horse person, but I know enough to know that a horse is all grace and strength—every muscle, tendon, and ligament working together to carry a rider at full speed.
+Yet even that kind of power is guided by a bit in its mouth, moving where it is led.

-When I read about Moses, he was the meekest man who walked the earth.
-When I read about Jesus, He was all-powerful, yet kept that power in check.
-His meekness was not weakness.
+When I read about Moses, I’m struck that he was described as the meekest man on earth.
+And when I read about Jesus, I see power beyond measure, yet fully restrained.
+His meekness was never weakness.

-So, I say: It’s okay to let our guard down at times and reveal our softer, sensitive self.
-It doesn’t mean we’re a softy, or a weakling, or a pushover.
+So, I say: It’s okay to let our guard down at times and reveal our softer, sensitive selves.
+It doesn’t mean we’re a softy, a weakling, or a pushover.
 Power under control means self-control, and that is a virtue.
 After all, we are human with God-given emotions.
 Besides, God bottles our tears.

 © M.A.
 Perez 2013, All Rights Reserved